⁕⁕⁕

 Through the writings and speeches of Warren Buffett you will learn from one of the greatest business leaders and investors to ever walk Wall Street (why high school students today should learn from this 93+ year old).

-The six weeks are divided into two parts based on the two questions Buffett thinks every student should understand:
+The seven weeks are divided into two parts based on the two questions Buffett thinks every student should understand:

 What is a good company, economically?